-"user story" As a Stock Control Manager I want to be able to list stock for a selection of titles. requirements A user must be warned when the report generation time more than one minute.
-Back ordered titles must only be included in total when stock is zero.
-Stock Control Manager constraints {The solution must use available Stored Procedures} User Story modeling and tags Volatility = High test management in Sparx Systems Enterprise Architect test scripts This diagram shows an System No titles selected Fail element with a variety of compartments displayed.
-Two titles selected one with no stock Deferred This is useful when using Acceptance Five non contiguous titles selected Pass diagrams to communicate other information stored in the repository.
-Enterprise maintenance Architect has a large set of extra information that can Decision Display back order as negative stock Verified enrich the models and provide other disciplines ToDo Create application logic to display results in a table Create table index to ensure fast retrieval of stock lev Decide on Ux mechanism to multiselect a number of T such as project managers and testing analysts a place to store important project information.
-Inventory User Story Element Compartments
+"user story" As a Stock Control Manager I want to be able to list stock levels f selection of titles. or a requirements A user must be warned when the report generation time is going to b minute.
+Back ordered titles must only be included in total when the available Stock Control Manager constraints {The solution must use available Stored Procedures} tags Volatility = High User Story modeling and test management in Sparx Systems Enterprise Architect test scripts System This diagram shows an element with a variety of compartments No titles selected Fail displayed.
+This is useful when Two titles selected one with no stock Deferred using diagrams to communicate Acceptance Five non contiguous titles selected Pass other information stored in the repository.
+Enterprise Architect has a large set of extra maintenance information that can enrich the Task models and provide other Create application logic to display results in a table New disciplines such as project Create table index to ensure fast retrieval of stock levels Verified managers and testing analysts a Decide on Ux mechanism to multiselect a number of Titles New place to store important project User Stories : Manage Inventory User Story Element Compartments

-- Who it was Checked by

 - The Class of Test (such as Acceptance)

 - The Date it was last run

 - Description of the Test

 - Inputs required

 - Acceptance Criteria

-- Results